 They also discuss how a platform that allows banks to deliver the right product to the right customer, through the right channel is the key solution to these challenges.

-Join Wade Sendall, Vice President of IT at the Boston Globe as he discusses how his organization approaches IT, the challenges of delivering IT services without interruption, and how the Globe modernized its IT architecture.
-The discussion will also include details on the systems, including all-flash storage, that help the Globe handle the many different variations of OS, databases, and platforms inherent to its complex infrastructure.
-You'll hear real-world ways the Globe has handled challenges and learn how to apply them to your IT and your business.Read more >
+View this on-demand webinar where the VP of IT from The Boston Globe discusses how his organization approaches IT, the challenges of delivering IT services without interruption, and how The Globe modernized its IT architecture.
+The discussion also includes details on the systems, including all-flash storage, that helped The Globe handle the many different variations of OS, databases, and platforms inherent to its complex infrastructure.
+You'll also hear real-world ways The Globe handled challenges so you may apply them to your IT and your business.Read more >